Chart Color Schemes

 Age

-Garran's median age exceeds the national pattern
+Garran's population is slightly older than the national pattern